Foreign Buyers in Turkey Need a Real Estate Valuation Report

 Appraisal reports will be valid for three months from approval.
 In the event of a canceled sale, if the seller finds another buyer, they can use the same appraisal report.
 If the property is at the off-plan or construction stage, the value will be the estimate at the time of completion.
 The value cited on the amount of the appraisal report will also appear on the title deeds.

 After the Tapu is signed over, the Land Registry and Cadastre Information System will add the report to their system before returning it to the buyer.
-Expected time of completion is three days for Istanbul and six days for other provinces.
+The expected time of completion is three days for Istanbul and six days for other provinces.

 Possible Tax Implications